AN URGENT PLEA FOR UNITY

 However, the question which still remains is this: Is there ever a time in which Christians are not required to submit to the civil magistrate?
 In order to answer this question faithfully, we must once more survey the whole of Scripture.
 In Exodus 1:16-17, we find these words: “When you serve as midwife to the Hebrew women and see them on the birthing-stool, if it is a son, you shall kill him, but if it is a daughter, she shall live.
 But the midwives feared God and did not do as the king of Egypt commanded them, but let the male children live.”
 This was certainly a righteous rebellion on the part of the Egyptian midwives against the king of Egypt (the highest civil magistrate in the land at that time).
 Also, Rahab refused to report the Hebrew spies in righteous defiance of the civil authorities at Jericho (Joshua 2).
 Furthermore, Shadrach, Meshach, and Abednego righteously rebelled against the king's edict when they were commanded to bow down and worship the golden image of the king (Daniel 3).
 And in addition to this, we see that Daniel himself was also willing to righteously rebel in Daniel 6:7-10: “All the high officials of the kingdom, the prefects and the satraps, the counselors and the governors are agreed that the king should establish an ordinance and enforce an injunction, that whoever makes petition to any god or man for thirty days, except to you, O king, shall be cast into the den of lions...
 When Daniel knew that the document had been signed, he went to his house where he had windows in his upper chamber open toward Jerusalem.
 He got down on his knees three times a day and prayed and gave thanks before his God, as he had done previously.”
 Therefore, when a decree of the king was ordered that forbid Daniel from continuing to act in obedience to his God, Daniel courageously chose to ignore it.
 And lastly, although more examples could certainly be given, it is important to remember that even the apostles chose to righteously rebel against the Jewish Council (which served as both a religious and civil authority for the Jews at that time).
 When the apostles were instructed not to preach in the name of Jesus any longer, they courageously and joyfully defied the authorities (Acts 5:27-29).

 In the case of Daniel, it is worth noting that he did not find it necessary to throw any extra “punches” toward the civil authorities of his day.
 However, notice that he was deliberate not to pull any “punches” either.
 Daniel was committed to praying three times a day with his windows opened toward Jerusalem.
-This was in accordance with God’s covenant found in 1 Kings 8:27-30.
-The fact that the Daniel’s windows remained open was due to the “substance” of his worship, not the “circumstances” of his worship.
+This was in accordance with God's covenant found in 1 Kings 8:27-30.
+The fact that the Daniel's windows remained open was due to the “substance” of his worship, not the “circumstances” of his worship.
 In 1 Kings 8:27-30, God promised to hear the prayers of his people, even if they were held captive in a distant land (as Daniel was), if they prayed toward Jerusalem where the temple of God was constructed.
 As it pertains to the New Testament Church, the “substance” of our worship is preaching, prayer, singing, and the sacraments.
 These elements of worship cannot be changed by Christians, but the “circumstances” of our worship can be changed.
-For example, gathering in cars in a parking lot may alter the “circumstances” of our worship, but live-streaming a church’s service actually changes the “substance” of worship.
+For example, gathering outdoors may alter the “circumstances” of our worship, but live-streaming a church's service actually changes the “substance” of worship.
 This is because the Bible clearly commands Christians to physically gather together (Hebrews 10:25).
 However, the Bible does not command where, when, and how Christians should physically gather together.

 The “substance” of our worship is preaching, prayer, singing, and the sacraments.
 These elements of worship cannot be changed by Christians, but the “circumstances” of our worship can be changed.

-Now, certainly there are some distinctions between these biblical examples and the recent rulings issued by our civil magistrate due to Covid-19.
+Now, certainly there are some distinctions between these biblical examples of persecution and some of the rulings issued by our civil magistrate due to Covid-19.
 But for the sake of this argument, we must all admit that there is most assuredly a legitimate biblical category for Christians righteously rebelling against the civil magistrate.
 Therefore, the task of those who desire to diligently obey the Scripture is simply to determine the proper “biblical criteria” for when it is both appropriate and right for Christians to rebel.

 Some of us may be be tempted to conclude from the previous biblical examples that the common denominator in each of these cases was that the people of God were being specifically targeted, rather than Christians and non-Christians both suffering side by side.
 However, this is simply not true.
 In the case of Daniel, the decree of King Darius made it illegal for anyone in all of his kingdom to pray to any “god,” or petition any man.
 This decree oppressed those who worshiped the true God right along side everyone else.
 And in the case of Shadrach, Meshach, and Abednego, it was exactly the same.
 The decree of King Nebuchadnezzar affected everyone in the whole kingdom, even the pagans who worshiped false “gods.”
 However, it is important to recognize that when governing authorities remove civil liberties, Christians will always be affected more severely than others.
 This is because we have been given clear commandments from God that must be obeyed.